-The scheme is supported by the Health and Safety Executive (HSE) who were consulted at every stage of its development.
-The other HSE support scheme is the Amusement Device Inspection Procedures Scheme (ADIPS).
+The scheme is supported by the HSE who were consulted at every stage of its development.
+The other HSE supported scheme is the Amusement Device Inspection Procedures Scheme (ADIPS).
 To see the HSE’s guidance on inflatables, click here.

 The Provision and Use of Work Equipment Regulations 1998 (PUWER) require that all work equipment, including inflatable play, must be tested suitable intervals (usually once a year).